-It has been a month since we closed the open call for the Talent Development Programme of Every Story Matters.
+It has been a month since we closed the open call for the Talent Development Programme of Every Story Matters, coordinated by our partner ROSE stories.
 We received over 170 applications from passionate writers and illustrators from across Europe.
 We got to read, view and evaluate enthusiastic motivations and amazing portfolios.

 In the end, there were six talents that stood out to us the most.
 We were impressed by the quality of their work and their motivation to contribute to a more diverse and inclusive children’s book landscape.
 Hereby, we proudly present these six talented writers and illustrators, participating in the Talent Development Programme of Every Story Matters:

 Born in 1992 in Slavonski Brod, in the east of Croatia.
 She graduated from the Faculty of Humanities and Social Sciences in Zagreb with a master’s degree in Comparative Literature and Croatian Language and Literature.
 In July 2019, Mirna participated in a creative writing workshop led by Canadian-Croatian writer Josip Novaković.
 Her stories were published in the electronic journal of the Croatian writer Miljenko Jergović “The Eiffel Bridge”and in the printed journal of the Istrian branch of the Croatian Writers' Association “New Istria”.

 Is a Moroccan-Dutch poet, writer and communications professional.
 It was hip-hop that first inspired her to explore her voice as a writer.
 This led to many stories, national and international spoken word performances and workshop rooms where she encourages youngsters to unravel the stories they carry within them.
 The power of self-expression and what it can do for the sense of identity, self-confidence and emancipation of youngsters continuous to amaze and motivate her to further explore the world of storytelling.